 Troy ounces have become the standard unit of measurement for precious metals due to several reasons.
 First and foremost, it's a matter of tradition and historical significance.
 The use of troy ounces for precious metals dates back centuries, establishing a long-standing convention in the industry.

 A Gold IRA (Individual Retirement Account) allows individuals to invest in physical precious metals as a part of their retirement strategy.
-Understanding troy ounces is essential for gold IRA investors, as it directly affects the purchasing and storage of physical precious metals.
+Understanding troy ounces is essential for gold IRA investors, as it directly affects the purchasing and storing of physical precious metals.

 When you invest in a Gold IRA, you typically purchase bullion products such as gold bars or coins.
 The weight of these bullion products is measured in troy ounces.
 Knowing the weight of the gold in your IRA account helps you determine its value and assess the growth of your investment over time.